psbhargava/Automating-Insurance-Risk-Assessment/README.md

 # Automating-Insurance-Risk-Assessment
 Involved in understanding P&amp;C (Insurance) domain for implementing Machine Learning/Deep Learning concepts with patient information and demographic details to predict the Risk of approving insurance and cost associated with it.

+Automating-Insurance-Risk-Assessment: Implementation of the risk assessment tools in the insurance industry assures the prediction of risk and limits it to the minimum in order to cut losses.
+There are two major types of risk: pure and speculative.
+The risk assessment process is called to bring balance to the company’s profitability and to avoid both these types.
+Solution: Risk assessment lies in identifying the risk quantification and the risk reasons.
+These are the basis for data analysis and calculations.
+The matrix model of the analysis is widely applied in this field.
+This model provides a systematic approach to risk information comparable in time.
+It is based on the Machine learning algorithms which detect and combine the data concerning individual risks which vary by nature, character, and effect.
+Then, the potential risk groups are assessed.
+Thus, the overall company’s risk is forecasted via prediction of the exposure group’s risks.